yizeyi18/ScalES/doc/refactor2020.rst

 - [ ] Encapsulate the ScaLAPACK usages in terms of the ScaLAPACKMatrix class.
 Start with pcdiis

+- [ ] Change the default behavior from column partition to row partition in order to allow more processors than the number of bands (suggested by Wei Hu)

 - [ ] Release DGDFT 1.0, and write a paper reporting the performance of